 When we cannot seem to take action, our wood element is congested, which causes our ethereal soul (Hu) to wander, leaving us bereft of clarity, vision and purpose.
 When we are lost, it shows in our eyes.

-Depending upon our constitutional element our anger response will vary.
-And we can be on the anger spectrum from frustrated to white hot angry.
+Depending upon our constitutional element, our anger response will vary.
+We can be on the anger spectrum from frustrated to white hot angry.
 For the earth type, the main source of anger comes from feeling she is not supported or gets no empathy.
-For Wood types, anger is the primary emotion of their life and lies at the heart of their suffering.
+For Wood types, anger is the primary emotion of his life and lies at the heart of his suffering.
+They smoulder, embers staying on long after the initial issue that caused the temper.

 We have two choices when we feel anger – we can turn the anger outwards towards others, or turn it inward on ourselves.
 Learning how to civilize these responses is the job of the gall bladder.